ShinaJr/alx-low_level_programming/0x0A-argc_argv/README.md

 The 2-args.c program prints all arguments it receives.
 The 3-mul.c program multiplies two numbers.
 The 4-add.c program adds positive numbers.
+The 100-change.c program prints the minimum number of coins to make change for an amount of money.